gpsportsclub20/Vir_Pro/source/02_CodeOnline/Excel.rst

       .. code-block::

-         ' Declaring Pile_Diameter as an interger
+         ' Declaring Pile_Diameter as an integer
          Dim Pile_Diameter as Integer

 2.2 Functions